 If you have a loved one who has lost their hearing, you may be at a complete loss about what you can do to help.
 However, there are specific steps you can take so that they have the right information and tools they need to make informed decisions about how to navigate through life with their hearing loss.

 Talk About the Hearing Loss

-You can initiate a conversation, so that loved one is aware that there is a support system with which to help them address their condition.
-Choose a comfortable and private place to have the conversation, avoiding areas that have background noises that can make it difficult for your loved to determine what you are saying.
+You can initiate a conversation so that your loved one is aware that there is a support system with which to help them address their condition.
+Choose a comfortable and private place to have the conversation, avoiding areas that have background noises that can make it difficult for your loved one to determine what you are saying.
 When you begin to speak, make sure to speak clearly and that they can see your face.
 Being tactful and showing compassion is essential to making your loved one understand that they can rely on you for help.
 Both of you may find it helpful to discuss how the hearing loss impacts not only the person with the condition but others around them.
 Most importantly, explain how they have options when it comes to treating their hearing loss and the urgency of doing so.